Kia Orana from Beautiful Cook Islands Holidays

-Cook Islands holidays offer a truly laid back environment with some of the best beaches in the South Pacific, fantastic year-round climate seldom dipping beneath 24°C and a pleasant selection of beach accommodation on Rarotonga Island and quaint bungalows around Aitutaki Lagoon.
-With only 100,000 tourists arriving each year, this tiny South Pacific island nation offers a romantic holiday ambience and is the second most popular tourist destination in the South Pacific to visit after Fiji.
+Holidays in the Cook Islands offer a truly laid-back tropical ambience with some of the best beaches in the South Pacific, an enviable year-round climate seldom dipping beneath 20°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
+With just 170,000 visitors arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation is one of the top destinations for New Zealand holidaymakers, especially in winter (May-Oct).

-Cook Islands Resorts
+Holidays in the Cook Islands

 For families, there are several large beach resorts on Rarotonga and with kids clubs, lots of activities, night entertainment and for these we have some very good package holidays.
 Rarotonga has good sightseeing, beautiful beaches and plenty of boutique shops selling crafts and independent restaurants.
 The largest resort on Aitutaki has less than 40 rooms so don't expect anything more than very laid back!
 Aitutaki boasts a stunning lagoon and is the place to head for a romantic holiday in the Cook Islands or your honeymoon.